javed075/Capstone-project-1-play-store-analysis-EDA/README.md

 - **Current Ver**: Specifies the current version of the app, relevant for feature tracking.
 - **Android Ver**: The minimum Android version required to run the app, guiding compatibility considerations.

+By above to method we know that we have 13 column 12 have object data type and one column that is Rating has float data type. by describe method we calculate the mean, count,standard deviation,min value,max value and percentile value.
+The variation between avg and max value is very lage. it indicate that there is must present outliers.